 FED Rates vs Recession :

-It will be very interesting to see the data in next few months when impart from trade war starts to bite.
+It will be very interesting to see the data in the next few months when imparting from trade war starts to bite.

-Well, we may see market continue to head north if FED really made the first interest rate cut since they started to increase in Dec 2017, as usual markets are irrational, so do I … but when more and more bad news emerge ranging from corporate profits to macro economic's indicators.
-Market may start to react accordingly.
+Well, we may see the market continue to head north if FED really made the first interest rate cut since they started to increase in Dec 2017, as usual markets are irrational, so do I … but when more and more bad news emerges ranging from corporate profits to macro economic's indicators.
+The market may start to react accordingly.

 **Shaded area = Recession period